 There seems to be a lot of coverage in the news lately about the dangers of remaining sedentary at the office.
 Current research indicates that sitting for prolonged stretches can undo the benefits of physical activity even for the regularly active.

 Sitting for too long has been shown to cause bad posture, head and neck aches, eye strain, and slowdowns in metabolism, blood sugar moderation, and burning fat.
-These can lead to weight gain, sluggishness, cardiovascular disease, diabetes, and a whole host of other issues that could be easily prevented with some modifications to both the physical office and corporate culture to create an active workspace and healthier, more productive employees.
+These can lead to weight gain, sluggishness, cardiovascular disease, diabetes, and a whole host of other issues that could be easily prevented with some modifications to both the physical office and corporate culture to create an active workplace and healthier, more productive employees.

 In addition, a fitter workforce reduces absenteeism due to illness or workers’ comp claims—reducing ever-increasing corporate health costs.